ibm-cloud-docs/databases-for-postgresql/read-replica.md

   }'
 ```

 For both the CLI and API commands, you have to specify both the RAM and disk amounts, keeping in mind the minimum size is 2 GB RAM and 10 GB disk.
-You are not be able to specify a version for the read-only replica, the version is automatically set to the same major version as the leader deployment.
+You are not be able to specify a version for the read-only replica.
+The version is automatically set to the same major version as the leader deployment.

 ## The Read-only Replica